 Initially we would sit down and discuss together any existing worries or problems being faced and then agree on the best way in which I can help.

 Problems faced by dementia sufferers:

-- Food Safety can decline as sufferers may put food items in random places.
-I can check fridge contents and pantry contents to see that all items are stored in the correct place and that they are in date binning any items that have been inappropriately stored or are out of date.
+- Food Safety – Memory issues can cause problems with managing food items correctly and remembering to store them safely.
+I can assist by checking fridge and freezer items to ensure they are in the correct place and binning any items that are out of date.

-- Sequencing – sufferers can forget the sequence of completing an everyday task.
-I can reinforce how to do a task i.e. making a cup of tea, and follow this up with instructions to follow placed near the kettle for instance.
+- Sequencing – As the dementia progresses, individuals can forget the sequence of completing an everyday task.
+I can reinforce how to do a task either by assisting the person with a task, or writing out instructions to follow.

-- Memory aids – simple signage around the home can help individuals move round the home safely and locate where they want to be.
+- Memory aids – Simple signage around the home can help individuals move round the home safely and locate where things are and where to find things.

-Treasured Time can make a difference to those dealing with dementia by supporting them in their own home to cope with the ins and outs of daily living.
+Treasured Time can make a difference to someone dealing with dementia by supporting them in their own home.

 Call Debbie on 07890 134 656 to discuss further